-Good managers praise often and publicly, and they deliver constructive feedback quickly and directly.
-One way to address the more difficult feedback is to give it with a growth mindset — the belief that a person’s skills can develop over time through hard work and dedication.
+Here’s one of our favorite, but most challenging, people management tips.
+Good managers praise good work often and publicly, and they deliver constructive feedback quickly and directly.
+Address the more difficult feedback with a growth mindset — the belief that a person’s skills can develop over time through hard work and dedication.

-Though a growth mindset may seem like table stakes, it’s incredibly important for employees to understand their manager’s feedback is rooted in the belief that, with effort, the employee can improve and change.
+Though a growth mindset may seem like table stakes, it’s incredibly important in a management role.
+That’s because it helps your employees understand your feedback is rooted in the belief that, with effort, the employee can improve and change.

 A great manager understands the nuances of where an employee is now and where they want to go.
-They’re aware of the employee’s strengths and weaknesses.
-When opportunities arise for a promotion or a new set of skills, they’re first in line to speak up or point the employee in the right direction.
+So be aware of your employees’ strengths and weaknesses.
+When you see opportunities a promotion or for your reports to learn a new skillset, you should be first in line to speak up or point the employee in the right direction.

 Though they may not realize it, managers play a huge role in the emotional well-being of their direct reports.
-From simple email etiquette to formal performance reviews, managers have the opportunity to tap into their emotional intelligence for the betterment of their teams.
+From simple email etiquette to formal performance reviews, tap into your emotional intelligence for the betterment of your team.

-Good managers protect work-life balance both for themselves and for their team (yes, this means refraining from firing off those midnight emails!)
-It also involves planning meetings with intention, rather than bloating everyone’s schedule with a slew of unnecessary wasted time.
-Finally, it requires managers to understand and value employees’ personal needs and goals in addition to their professional goals.
+Good managers protect work-life balance both for yourself and for members of your team.
+Yes, this means refraining from firing off those midnight emails!
+It also involves planning your meetings with intention, taking care to respect your employees’ time.
+Finally, you must understand and value employees’ personal needs and goals in addition to their professional goals.

-Constructive criticism isn’t the only type of feedback managers should be giving their direct reports.
+Constructive criticism isn’t the only type of feedback you should be giving your direct reports.
 Positive recognition not only makes people feel valued and appreciated, but it can also improve your team’s employee engagement levels and emotional well-being at work.

-Great news: giving positive feedback is easier than ever with employee recognition software.
-From their mobile device or laptop, managers can provide meaningful appreciation that helps employees feel valued about the work they are doing.
+Great news: Giving positive feedback is easier than ever with employee recognition software.
+From your mobile device or laptop, you can provide meaningful appreciation that helps employees feel valued about the work they are doing.